learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 Wrapped doll and added a bow!
 ```

-We'll encounter `for` loops again when we learn about iterating through object
-literals.

 ### Assignment

 In the previous section, the `wrapGift()` function allowed us to take any array